zalikgt/Zaliks-Editing-Pack-1.0/README.md

-This is a gorilla tag rig by ZalikGT Check Out MY Website:
+This is a gorilla tag video editing packby ZalikGT.

+Check Out MY Website: